 - Know and appreciate your ambassadors.
 In his bestselling book The Tipping Point, author Malcolm Gladwell says people who refer fall into one of two categories: Connectors or Market Mavens.
 Connectors are social.
 They have a gift for knowing people and naturally make connections among their network.
 Market Mavens are people who have "the goods."
 They have a desire to be of service and influence others.
 Data banks of information, they know how to get the best deals and the best service and they share information with enthusiasm.
 According to Gladwell, "Word-of-mouth begins when someone along the chain tells a connector or a maven."
 Learn to recognize these patients in your practice, cultivate them and express your appreciation accordingly.

 Cultivating long-term relationships with patients is best achieved by developing and using superior interpersonal skills, understanding each patient's experience, establishing a brand identity and delivering a "wow" level of service.
 The most effective techniques and tactics in the world will not take the place of focusing on patients and putting their needs first.
 Being the most charming, delightful and witty doctor within a 100-mile radius will not replace delivering outcomes that matter.
 Patients are not loyal to your personality.
 They are loyal to results they can feel in their bodies and that make a difference in their lives.

 Many chiropractors will read the tips in this article and say to themselves, "I do all of this."
 Some probably do, but my experience suggests even practitioners who understand the principles described in this article often do not deeply embrace or apply them on a regular basis.
 Re-read the tips, share them with your staff, and work on developing the skills necessary to make these methods part of your overall practice-building strategy.
 Use your tried-and-true tactics and these 10 tips consistently to enjoy a new sense of ease and confidence in growing your practice.

-for more information about Shelley Simon, RN, DC, MPH, EdD.
+for previous articles by Shelley Simon, RN, DC, MPH, EdD.